lbaehren/lofarsoft/src/PyCRTools/documentation/source/tutorial.rst

 is put.
 Although this requires one to program carefully and understand the data structure, this improves speed and efficiency.

-Let's first create a :type:`FloatArray` of the correct dimensions, naming it ``fxdata`` and setting the unit to counts::
+Let's first create a :class:`FloatArray` of the correct dimensions, naming it ``fxdata`` and setting the unit to counts::

     >>> fxdata = hArray(float,[nofSelectedAntennas,blocksize],name="E-Field")